AndrewLoeppky/eosc211_students/run3/title_211.md

-# EOSC 211 -  Computer Methods in Earth, Ocean and Atmospheric Sciences
+# EOSC 211 -  Announcements

-## Fall xxxx Semester xx
+* Space for providing updates on lab work, exam prep etc
+* Midterm 1 is this Friday, everything up to lab 4